The Axiomatic System: Definition & Examples

 Independence

 An axiomatic system must have consistency (an internal logic that is not self-contradictory).
-It is better if it also has independence, in which axioms are independent of each other; you cannot get one axiom from another.
+It is better if it also has independence, in which axioms are independent of each other; you cannot derive one axiom from another.

 All axioms are fundamental truths that do not rely on each other for their existence.
 They may refer to undefined terms, but they do not stem one from the other.